• 20.03.2025

 Freedom’s Dual Paradox

 In our modern world, where freedom is regarded as the primary principle of existence, evil actions are not the product of a lack of good but the inevitable result of the possibility of choice.
 From the very dawn of human experience, freedom has been the foundation that precedes any manifestations or meanings, allowing man to perform both heroic deeds and mistakes.
 This concept emphasizes that true greatness of spirit is revealed in the ability to take full responsibility for one’s choices, even when they lead to questionable outcomes.
 Ethical reflections teach us that one should not consider good as the sole goal: both good and evil contain a profound meaning that shapes the fullness of the life journey.
 A conscious acknowledgment of the existence of evil is not a renunciation of ideals but a manifestation of mature freedom of spirit, enabling us to see the world in all its complexity.
-It is this freedom that is the driving force, opening up space for quests, trials, and true self-knowledge.
+It is this freedom that is the driving force, opening up space for quests, trials, and true self-know

 Read More